jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Etcetera.
 Symbol might become much easier when you find what’s used most and what things are for incidental use, no matter how complex the topics you’ll use incidentally are.

 You can write programs in which you have no notice of any system aspect command at all.
-In programs in which you do work with system aspect commands, you won’t might not notice the presence of all aspect commands, just some.
+In programs in which you do work with system aspect commands, you might not notice the presence of all aspect commands, just some.
 />

 < remember that I can only explain how to program structurally using the systems I’ve programmed as an example >